Dvi23/M365_-wiki/Converting-Local-Account-to-Azure-AD-account..md

 ## Prerequisite
 * OneDrive Licenses
 * Intune Licenses and deployed to the machine
+* Machine already in Hybrid or Azure AD Joined state.

 ## Admin Steps
 1. Navigate to [Microsoft Endpoint Manager](https://endpoint.microsoft.com/)